 Personalization.
 Mascot is one of the best ways to provide the element of direct communication and personal attention to users, which they usually appreciate.

 Stylistic support.
-Mascots being a highly flexible element can become a central part of general style concept for the product.
+Mascots being a highly flexible element can become a central part of the general style concept for the product.

 Consistency.
 Mascots applied in a user interface can become a sort of convention and support the general and harmonic perception of the whole interface rather than the set of separated screens.

 Emotion and interest trigger.
-A mascot is one of the fastest ways to provide the feature of emotional feedback to the user, let the interface speak user’s language and therefore make the product more user-centered.
+A mascot is one of the fastest ways to provide the feature of emotional feedback to the user, let the interface speak user’s language, and therefore make the product more user-centered.

 The long-term perspective of image development.
-Mascots accomplished properly usually become the element of long-term branding strategy and are able to satisfy multiple needs getting transformed and refreshing the experience of product use without losing recognizability.
+Mascots accomplished properly usually become the element of long-term branding strategy and are able to satisfy multiple needs getting transformed and refreshing the experience of product use without loosing recognizability.

 Efficient mascots should be based on thorough user research, analyzing needs, wishes and expectations of the target audience, and also an attentive study of the market environment to support the appropriate level of originality as the basis for effective design solutions.
 Therefore, efficient mascot should be: